jmarcellusc/jmarcellusc/README.md

 ## Data Extraction
+* **Advance Conda Management** - Verion 1.0, Repo information and Executable: [Link](https://github.com/jmarcellusc/Advance-Conda-Mangement) - Please read the Disclaimer Information.
+Application runs unstable at certain request and I DO NOT recommend running the cleaning processes unless you are 100% sure of its effectiveness. **Disclaimer**: Use this tool at your own risk.
+The author is not responsible for any data loss, system changes, or instability that may result from its use.
 * **NEW** - **A.I.
 Offline Ollama LLM** - Researching offline use of ollama using Dolphin-llama3.
 Currently working and also installed AnythingLLM yet the best method for proceeding is to connect programmable codes for multiple types of iterations.
 Created scripts; (Start_Ollama, Stop_Ollama, Check_Ollama, Ollama_Connect, Ollama_AnythingLLM_Start, Ollama_AnythingLLM_Stop).
 Next steps is creation of CLI with python (or further menu class system).
   - <img src="https://github.com/jmarcellusc/jmarcellusc/blob/main/Images/Ollama_Connect.png" alt="Ollama Connect" width="50%">
 * **UPDATED:** [AI Prompt Management Program - v2.3](https://www.dropbox.com/scl/fi/6dyipnkja1nfrwjtd1d5h/AI-Prompt-Management-v1d.zip?rlkey=6k8uhbrusqe69syhjxai6asiv&st=by69jip6&dl=0) - Update: Dec, 15 2025.
 Fixed: Previous version was not saving on import.
 Dynamic fields option that opens the possibility to save a custom prompt to the local database.
 Also features; ability to share a database, import a database, appends a user system name, and menu system improvements.